Aanya-Saroha/CODSOFT/Sales_Prediction/README.md

 This project provides a comprehensive analysis of how different advertising channels affect sales.
 By leveraging data science techniques, we offer actionable insights to optimize advertising spend and drive better business outcomes.

-## Contact Information
-For any inquiries or feedback regarding this project, please contact:

-- <a href="https://www.linkedin.com/in/tufan-kundu-577945221/">Tufan Kundu (LinkedIn)</a>
-- Email: tufan.kundu11@gmail.com